 The extreme, sudden impact which your body experiences during an accident, similar to whiplash, can cause significant damage to your body that is not instantly evident.
 It may result in ruptures in your spine or disc herniations, resulting in extreme pain and a restricted range of motion.

 If the pain lasts more than a few days, and you have a history of back or neck injuries or complications, visit a healthcare professional.
-Although these injuries are not necessarily long-lasting, they do take long to recover.
+Although these injuries are not necessarily long-lasting, they do take longer to recover.

 - Traumatic Brain Injury